inoxlang/inox/docs/builtin.md

 ```
 ### filter

-the filter function creates a list by iterating over an iterable and keeping elements that pass a condition.
+The filter function creates a list by iterating over an iterable and keeping elements that pass a condition.

 **examples**